Medical Reviewer: Jordan P. Roberts, PA-C

 Sometimes you click a link to a survey and find out the target number of responses has already been met.
 Or you are not a licensed healthcare professional.
 That’s a bummer (or potential fraud), but not a mystery.
 However, many clinicians are disqualified for reasons that aren’t entirely clear to them at the time.

-That said, it’s really not the survey companies’ fault you don’t qualify.
+That said, it’s really not the survey companies' fault you don’t qualify.
 They are just passing along questions their sponsor, usually a pharmaceutical or medical device company, has already developed with the intent of capturing a pre-defined audience.
+So it's also not your fault, either.

 If you’ve done enough of these like I have, you see a variation of the same screening questions time and time again.